xbgmsharp/yapdnsui/README.md

 ----------------

 You need [NodeJS](http://nodejs.org) v0.10.x+ for this application to work.

 It might work with lower requirements but I didn't test.

 PowerDNS Prereqs
 ----------------
 Yes, you need a [PowerDNS](http://www.powerdns.com/) server.

-It can be either a [Authoritative](http://doc.powerdns.com/html/powerdns.html) or [Recursor](http://doc.powerdns.com/html/recursion.html) to try this application out.
+It can be either an [Authoritative](http://doc.powerdns.com/html/powerdns.html) or a [Recursor](http://doc.powerdns.com/html/recursion.html) to try this application out.

 You need to enable the [PowerDNS API](https://github.com/PowerDNS/pdnsapi) on your PowerDNS instances.

-Configure as follows:
+For an Authoritative, configure as follows:
 ```
 webserver=yes
 webserver-address=127.0.0.1